malston/k8s-mgmt/README.md

 There are 2 types of commands: commands that execute against the Kubernetes API and commands that execute against the Pivotal Container Service (PKS) API.

-You can configure what PKS plan you want a cluster to use by specifying it in the `cluster.yml` file.
+You can configure the PKS plan you want to use by specifying the plan's name in the `cluster.yml` file.
 A cluster yaml file looks like this:

 ```yaml
 name: my-cluster